Aclark1441/WHO_Gov_Spending/README.md

 A pivot table was then made to group countries spending data.
 The original data separated each country's spending by the source of funding; government, private, and external aid.
 Bar graphs created from this pivot table are included ___HERE_____.

-##Exploratory Analysis
+## Exploratory Analysis
-Questions used to drive analysis were as follows
+*Questions used to drive analysis were as follows:*
 "-" Is there a correlation between the percentage of health care spending on reproductive health and maternal conditions?
 "-" Is there a correlation between the percentage of health care spending on contraceptive and maternal conditions?
 "-" which countries spend the most on contraceptive, reproductive, and maternal health conditions as a percentage of their health care spending?